Legal and Regulatory Information

 For formal purposes, REGULATION (EU) No 524/2013 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 21 May 2013 on online dispute resolution for consumer disputes and amending Regulation (EC) No 2006/2004 and Directive 2009/22/EC (Regulation on consumer ODR) therefore does not apply.
 If you require more information on this please click here.

-It is considered that office holders are permitted to record a virtual meeting to provide clear evidence of the proceedings of the meeting.
-Provided each attendee gives consent (which can be inferred, depending on the circumstances), recording the creditor meeting is permissible under the Regulation of Investigatory Powers Act 2000.
+It is considered that office holders are permitted to record a virtual or online meeting to provide clear evidence of the proceedings of the meeting.
+Provided each attendee gives consent (which can be inferred, depending on the circumstances), recording the virtual or online meeting is permissible under the Regulation of Investigatory Powers Act 2000.
 However, as a person’s image is personal data, the recording would qualify as a processing of personal data.
-Please note that as regards this, Martin Williamson and ipd are registered Data Controllers (see tab below).
+In this respect, please see our Data Protection Policies.

 Consent can be inferred depending on the circumstances.
-For the avoidance of doubt, we consider that the deliberate actions taken by a creditor to join a virtual meeting indicate their consent to matters being recorded.
+For the avoidance of doubt, we consider that the deliberate actions taken by a person to join a virtual or online meeting indicate their consent to matters being recorded.

-Our policy in respect of the recording of Virtual Meetings is as follows:
+Our policy in respect of the recording of virtual or online meetings is as follows:

-“All virtual meetings of creditors will be recorded (video and/or audio) in order to establish and maintain records of the existence of relevant facts, or decisions that are taken at such meeting.
-By attending a meeting you consent to being recorded, including possible recordings of your facial image.
-Where any recording of a meeting also entails the processing of personal data, such personal data shall be treated in accordance with the Data Protection Act 1998”.
+“All virtual and online meetings of creditors and other types of virtual and online meetings will be recorded (video and/or audio) in order to establish and maintain records of the existence of relevant facts, or decisions that are taken at such a meeting.
+By attending a virtual or online meeting you consent to being recorded, including possible recordings of your facial image.
+Where any recording of a virtual or online meeting also entails the processing of personal data, such personal data shall be treated in accordance with the relevant data protection legislation in force at the time of recording.”

 At ipd we always strive to provide a professional and efficient service, however we recognise that it is in the nature of insolvency proceedings for disputes to arise from time to time.
 If you should have cause to complain about the way that we are acting, you should in the first instance call us.
 We will discuss your complaint openly and honestly to try and reach a solution.
 If we can’t agree a solution and you wish to take matters further you should then put the details of your complaint to us in writing, addressed to the Office Holder or Engagement Director.
 This will invoke our formal complaints procedure.
 At any point, if we agree between us that we have given you a less than satisfactory service, we will take reasonable steps to put it right.

 Most disputes can be resolved amicably either through the provision of further information or discussion of the complaint.
 However, in the event that you have exhausted our complaints procedure and you are not satisfied that your complaint has been resolved or dealt with appropriately, you may complain to the regulatory body that licences the insolvency practitioner concerned.
-Any such complaints should be addressed to The Insolvency Service, IP Complaints, 3rd Floor, 1 City Walk, Leeds, LS11 9DA; or you may email email@example.com; or you may telephone 0300 678 0015.
-Calls are charged at between 1p and 10.5p per minute from a land line; for mobiles, between 12p and 41p per minute if you’re calling from the UK (call rates correct at September 2015).
+Any such complaints should be addressed to The Insolvency Service, IP Complaints, 3rd Floor, 1 City Walk, Leeds, LS11 9DA, or you may email email@example.com or make an online complaint here.

 Institute of Chartered Accountants in England and Wales